2026 수특 영독연 14강 변형문제 (1-9번)

 7 대표성 편향과 과도한 낙관주의

-Overoptimism may be partially explained by “representativeness ____
+Overoptimism may be partially explained by ____ bias.”

-It is easy to see why the representativeness heuristic might be useful in everyday reasoning — specific information is often more accurate ____ more useful than general information, and favoring it may represent a useful cognitive shortcut when assessing probabilities.
+It is easy to ____ why the representativeness heuristic might be useful in everyday reasoning — specific information is often more accurate or more useful than general information, and favoring it may represent a useful cognitive shortcut when assessing probabilities.

-In this case, even if they believe they are average ____ they will systematically underestimate the probability that they will be involved in an accident, because the representativeness heuristic will have generated an underestimation of the probability that average drivers are involved in accidents.
+In this case, even if they believe they are average drivers, they will systematically underestimate the probability that they will be involved in an accident, ____ the representativeness heuristic will have generated an underestimation of the probability that average drivers are involved in accidents.

 9 Francis William Aston의 생애

-Francis ____ Aston, a British chemist and physicist, was born in Harborne, England, the son of a metal merchant.
+____ William Aston, a British chemist and physicist, was born in Harborne, England, the son of a metal merchant.

-This work came to the notice of J. H. Poynting of the University of Birmingham, who invited Aston to ____ with him.
+This ____ came to the notice of J. H. Poynting of the University of Birmingham, who invited Aston to work with him.

-Aston’s main work, for which he received the Nobel Prize for chemistry in 1922, was on the design and use ____ the mass spectrograph, which was used to clear up several outstanding problems and became one of the basic tools of the new atomic physics.
+Aston’s main work, for which he received the Nobel Prize for chemistry in 1922, was on the design ____ use of the mass spectrograph, which was used to clear up several outstanding problems and became one of the basic tools of the new atomic physics.

 2026 수능특강 영독연 13강 변형문제 (1~9번)